-Betterment and Personal Capital are pioneers since the early days of the robo-advisor industry but the similarities end quickly because they contrast starkly in many ways from fees to tools and from human advice to holistic wealth management.
+Betterment and Personal Capital are pioneers since the early days of the robo-advisor industry but the similarities end quickly because they contrast starkly across key factors, like fees, tools, and human advice.

 Betterment began life as a pure robo-advisor.
 If you wanted a technology-powered algorithm to manage your money at low cost, Betterment was the place to go.

-Over time, Betterment expanded from purely digital advice to include human advice also.
-And it added bells and whistles such as tax-loss harvesting, tax-coordinated portfolios, and socially responsible investing portfolios.
+Over time, Betterment expanded from offering digital advice only to include human advice.
+It improved its service by adding tax-loss harvesting, tax-coordinated portfolios, and socially responsible investing portfolios.

 Personal Capital took a different approach from the outset by pairing investors with dedicated human advisors.
 You got all the benefits of a robo-advisor along with human oversight, but at a higher annual cost.